Godoi/breaking-bad-wiki/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Future Features

+- Infinite Scroll for the characters page;
+- Set class default for CSS and configure stylelint;
+- Implement lazyload in the sub-routes;
+- Service of the angular to make the queryparams concatenation;
+- [implemented] CSS colors put in variables;

 ## Code Review

-- Defini padrão de class para CSS para isso é aconselhável configurar `stylelint`;
-- [ok] Componente header colocar a tag header;
-- [ok] Pensar em componentizar mais os elementos. (exemplo o button no header);
-- Pensar no lazyload nas sub-rotas;
-- Cores do CSS colocar em variáveis;
+- [implemented] Header component put the header tag;
+- [implemented] Componentize the elements more. (example the button in the header);
-- [ok] Pensar em componentizar mais como button, dropdown, card;
+- [implemented] Componentize more like button, dropdown, card;
-- [ok] Character-detail usar [detailedlist]; (https://developer.mozilla.org/pt-BR/docs/Web/HTML/Element/dl)
+- [implemented] Character-detail replace [detailedlist]; (https://developer.mozilla.org/pt-BR/docs/Web/HTML/Element/dl)
-- [ok] Criar um componente detailedlist;
-- Proprio service do angular pra fazer a concatenação do queryparams;
-- [ok] Rever os seletores no Cypress que escaparam e ficou na class do css;
+- [implemented] Create detailedlist of components;
+- [implemented] Review the selectors in Cypress that escaped and stayed in the css class;